 - Variance (between the selected and the last month)

 Because you need a little bit more space, merge the cells.
-Select the cells that you want to place the components and click on the ‘merge cells‘ button.
-Link the label name from the ‘data’ sheet.
-From now if you change the name of the value on the ‘data’ sheet, the widget label will be reflected.
-Now link the data from the ‘data’ sheet to a ‘dashboard’ sheet.
+Select the cells to place the components and click the ‘Merge cells‘ button.
+Now, link the label name from the ‘Data’ sheet.
+If you change the name of the value on the ‘Data’ sheet, the widget label will reflect it.
+Now link the data from the ‘Data’ sheet to a ‘Dashboard’ sheet.

-Select the cell, go to the formula tab.
-Enter an equal sign and select the value on the ‘data’ sheet.
-Creating an annual trendline is easy.
-Select yearly data on the ‘data’ sheet and insert a line chart.
-To highlight the variance between the selected and the past month, use a little trick.
+Go to the formula tab, enter an equal sign, and select the ‘Data’ sheet value.
+Next, use yearly Data on the ‘Data’ sheet and insert a line chart to create a trendline.
+To highlight the variance, use a little trick.
 Go to the ‘Calculation’ sheet and create a helper table.

 Create three new conditional formatting rules.

 Select the cell which contains variance and copy it.
-Navigate to the ‘Dashboard’ sheet and apply the ‘Paste Special’ option.
-Choose the ‘Paste as linked Picture’ option.
+Then, navigate to the ‘Dashboard’ sheet and apply the ‘Paste Special’ option.
+Next, choose the ‘Paste as linked Picture’ option.
 Working with linked pictures is easy.

 Check the steps in the picture below:

-We want to add a dynamic text to the main sheet to indicate the changes in key metrics.
-From now on, you link a text to the object you have inserted into the main excel dashboard.
-If you change the value on the source sheet, the target cell will show the refreshed value.
+We want to add dynamic text to the main sheet to indicate the changes in key metrics.
+You link a text to the object inserted into the main Excel dashboard.
+Then, if you change the value on the source sheet, the target cell will show the refreshed value.
 What a nice feature!
-You can apply this trick for textboxes or charts, for example, sparklines.
+You can apply this trick to textboxes or charts, like sparklines.

 Best practices for creating visually effective Excel Dashboards

-- The Drop-down list is a space-saving solution that is a great value when you create one-page dashboards.
+- A drop-down list is a space-saving solution of great value when you create one-page dashboards.
 You can use data validation to control the type of data or the values that users type into a cell.
 To build the list of options is to type them on a worksheet.
-You can do this method on the sheet that will have the drop-down menus, or on a different worksheet.
+You can do this method on the sheet with the drop-down menus or a different worksheet.

-- Conditional formatting is the best choice if you want to highlight cells based on any condition or rule.
-Of course, you can use other methods besides colors.
-You can achieve splendid results using icons, bars, shapes, color scales, indicators, and ratings.
+- Conditional formatting is the right choice to highlight cells based on any condition or rule.
+But, of course, you can use other methods besides colors.
+For example, you can achieve splendid results using icons, bars, shapes, color scales, indicators, and ratings.

 - Data Validation: Restrict what users can write in a single cell.
 Just imagine that ten users in 10 Excel workbooks write phone numbers.
 If you do not restrict the format of the phone numbers with the help of data validation when summing up the spreadsheets, there might be mistakes.

-- Data Entry using userform and VBA: A manual data input data always carries error.
+- Data Entry using userform and VBA: A manual data input data always carry errors.
 Instead, use the userform and write a short macro for it.
 You can create a user-friendly form that is easy to customize.
 Active report parts like form controls or pivot table slicers suggest playing with the chart.

-- Pivot tables are the most potent weapon in Excel when we are working with large data sets.
-It is easy to use with only a few clicks; we can summarize data, and we can drill-down the data into any chosen structure.
+- Excel Pivot Tables are the most potent weapon in Excel when working with large data sets.
+It is easy to use with only a few clicks; we can summarize data and drill it into any chosen structure down.

 Improve your Excel Dashboard

-In this section, you’ll learn how to improve your Excel dashboard using interactive help.
-Discover how to create a ribbon navigation menu for your dashboard.
+Discover how to create a ribbon navigation menu for your Excel dashboard:

-A simple navigation menu enables you to interact with your Worksheets using buttons or icons.
+A simple interactive settings menu lets you interact with your Worksheets using buttons or icons.

-- May I use a multi-page dashboard?
-In this case, you should create easy navigation.
+- May I use a multi-page Excel dashboard?
+Yes, in this case, you should create easy navigation.
 Insert shape-based buttons and links to keep the structure.

-- What kind of data connectors shall you use?
-You have to know already in the planning phase what type of tool you’ll use to import data into the dashboard.
-If you work in Excel, the best solution is the Power Query and Power Bl.
-These tools are perfect for handling millions of rows in a blink of an eye.
-However, you can use the standard ODBC link and the SQL DB.
+- What kind of data connections shall you use?
+In the planning phase, you must know what tool you’ll use to import data into the dashboard.
+If you work in Excel, the solution is the Power Query and Power Bl.
+These tools are great for handling millions of rows in a blink of an eye.
+However, you can use the ODBC link or SQL DB.

 - Are there compatibility issues within the company?
-IT pros have to ensure that everyone involved uses the same version of Excel.
+IT pros must ensure that everyone uses the same version of Excel.
 If you build this into the planning phase, you can avoid problems later.

 Excel Dashboards Do’s and Don’ts

-As first, take a look at some or best practices!
-There are several ways to boost your Excel dashboard.
+First, take a look at some of the best practices!
+Then, there are several ways to boost your Excel dashboard.

 You need to know the user’s requirements.
-It is under these conditions, and these conditions only will be the dashboard useful.
-However, dashboards provide information that poses our questions.
+Under these conditions, these conditions will only be the dashboard useful.

 - How are things going?